gillyware/gatekeeper/docs/usage/permissions.md

 <a name="get-effective-permissions-for-model"></a>
 ### Get Effective Permissions for Model

-You may retrieve a collection of all active permissions effectively assigned to a given model, including those inherited from roles and teams.
+You may retrieve a collection of all undenied, active permissions effectively assigned to a given model, including those granted by default and inherited from roles and teams.

 You may get a model's effective permissions using one of the following approaches: